Pjotr's rotating BLOG (older stuff)

 In short, the use of LMMs is suggested and recent work is mostly about performance and deciding what SNPs to choose to estimate the (family) relationships.

-Today [2015-01-21 Wed] I also gave a GWAS course at KCRI (Moshi, Tanzania) to the bioinformatics unit
+I also gave a GWAS course at KCRI (Moshi, Tanzania) to the bioinformatics unit64 Started on FaST-LMM

 ``FaST-LMM, which stands for Factored Spectrally Transformed Linear Mixed Models, is a program for performing both single-SNP and SNP-set genome-wide association studies (GWAS) on extremely large data sets.
 This release contains the improvements described in Widmer et al. (2014), Scientific Reports 2014, and tests for epistasis (Widmar:2014).''